SimonFerrand/BIOREACTOR/integration/HETEROTROPHIC/XS/teensy/README.md

 ## Conclusion

 This bioreactor control system provides a comprehensive solution for managing complex fermentation processes.
 Its modular design, robust error handling, and flexible program structure make it suitable for a wide range of biotechnology applications.
-The system's ability to precisely control environmental parameters while ensuring safety and data logging capabilities makes it a valuable tool for both research and industrial fermentation processes.
+The system's ability to precisely control environmental parameters while ensuring safety and data logging capabilities makes it a tool for both research and industrial fermentation processes.

 ## Advanced Programming Techniques and Design Principles